darioflute/gastronomic/desserts/MarmorKuchen.md

 2. Add one egg at the time and mix it in.
 3. Add salt and flower, a bit at the time, and 50ml of milk to keep the batter fluid.
 4. Pour 2/3 of the batter in the pan.
-6. Add cocoa and 25ml of milk to the remaining 1/3 of the batter and mix throughly.
+5. Add cocoa and 25ml of milk to the remaining 1/3 of the batter and mix throughly.
 Pour it in the pan.
 Then, with a fork, gently mix doing spirals from the bottom to the top to create a pattern of dark filaments in the final cake.
-7. Bake at 175C for approximately 55 minutes.
+6. Bake at 175C for approximately 55 minutes.
-8. Once out of the oven, wait for a few minutes, then take out of the pan and leave it on a rack for at least 2 hours.
+7. Once out of the oven, wait for a few minutes, then take out of the pan and leave it on a rack for at least 2 hours.
+8. Serve with powdered sugar.